Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_PROTOTYPE.md

 ---------------------
 # Reporting Incidents

-If you witness or experience any form of unacceptable behavior, including hateful speech, targeted harassment, or other forms of bullying or abuse, please report it to our moderators immediately.
+If you witness or experience any form of unacceptable behavior, including hateful speech, targeted harassment, or other forms of bullying or abuse, please report it to moderators immediately.

 ## How to Report an Incident

 To report an incident, please follow these steps:
 * Gather information: Take note of the date, time, and location (including any relevant links or screenshots) where the incident occurred.
-* Contact a moderator: Reach out to one of our moderators via private message or email (insert contact information).
+* Contact a moderator: Reach out to one of the projects' moderators via private message or email (insert contact information).
 Be sure to include as much detail as possible about the incident.
 * Provide context: Share any relevant background information that may help us understand the situation better.